nikhilaravi/recommendation-engine/README.md

 #### Cosine similarity

-Look at the dot product between a query user's vector and all other users.
+Look at the dot product between a query user's vector and each other user.

 ![Alt text](/images/cosinesimilarity.png)

 #### Jaccard coefficients

-Jaccard coefficients between the query user and all other users.
-Jaccard coefficient is useful for measuring binary data (swiped left/right or liked/disliked) and gives a value between 0 and 1.
+Look at the Jaccard coefficient between the query user and each other user.
+The Jaccard coefficient is useful for measuring binary data (swiped left/right or liked/disliked) and gives a value between 0 and 1.

 ![Alt text](images/jaccard.png)

+Could also modify the equation to separate likes and dislikes to calculate a coefficient between -1 and 1 where two users with a coefficient of -1 have completely opposite tastes.

 #### K-nearest neighbours

-For 1000s of users, comparing User A with every other user could take a long time so instead only the K nearest neighbours could be used.
+For 1000s of users, comparing a query user with every other user could take a long time.
+Instead only the K nearest neighbours could be used.
 The Jaccard Coefficients can be used to create a sorted set in order of most similarity.
 The top K users can then be extracted and used to generate the recommendations.

-Alternatively if using cosine similarity, compute the weighted sum of the top K user's profiles and consider this as our query user's predicted profile e.g perform the weighted sum using normalized cosine similarities as weights (so the weights are between 0 and 1).
+Alternatively if using cosine similarity, the weighted sum of the top K user profiles could be calculated and considered as the query user's predicted profile e.g perform the weighted sum using normalized cosine similarities as weights (so the weights are between 0 and 1).

 ![Alt text](/images/weights.png)

 A basic implementation could run as follows: